 Mix the wet and dry ingredients together to form a batter.
 It will be runnier than pancake batter and slightly thicker than crepe batter.

 Now that the vegetables have had time to cool, you can mix them into the batter.
 Mix them well so that every bite of the waffle you eat will have some vegetables in it.

-Enjoy them with a side of dipping sauce.
+Enjoy your sunday brunch with a side of dipping sauce.
 I make a second dipping sauce.
 This one is slightly sweet and goes well with the saltiness of the waffles.
 Take some sweet chili sauce and mix it with some greek yogurt or sour cream and that’s it.
-The sweet chilli sauce is delicious on it’s own, but the yogurt or sour cream add a creaminess to it.
+The sweet chili sauce is delicious on its own, but the yogurt or sour cream adds a creaminess to it.

 Enjoy right off the waffle maker or make ahead and toast when ready to enjoy.